utily/cloudly-storage/README.md

 _figure 1: The architecture of the database._

-## Intregration
+## Integration
 - The cloudly-storage package needs to be added in the dependencies of the package.json file and needs to be installed.
-- A keyvalue store needs to be created on the cloudflare account used by the worker in order to use this database in the cloudflare worker.
+- A Key Value store needs to be created on the cloudflare account used by the worker in order to use this database in the cloudflare worker.
 - The durable object class Backend needs to be exported from the main ```index.ts``` file in your worker:
 ```ts
 export { Backend } from "cloudly-storage"